scrapy/scrapy/docs/topics/signals.rst

 .. signal:: engine_started
 .. function:: engine_started()

-    Sent when the Scrapy engine is started (for example, when a crawling process has started).
+    Sent when the Scrapy engine has started crawling.

     This signal supports returning deferreds from their handlers.

+.. note:: This signal may be fired *after* the :signal:`spider_opened` signal,
+    depending on how the spider was started.
+So **don't** rely on this signal getting fired before :signal:`spider_opened`.

 engine_stopped
 --------------